 In recognition of the need to improve awareness an care for people with gastroparesis, Senator Tammy Baldwin (WI) endtered a Statement for the Record in the US Senate urging her colleagues to support Gastroparesis Awareness Month and its inclusion on the HHS National Health Observances Calendar.

 2015 IFFGD CONGRESSIONAL CHAMPION:

 CONGRESSWOMAN GWEN MOORE (D-WI-4TH)

 In support of all those affected by a functional GI or motility disorder, Congresswoman Moore has been a steadfast supporter of The Functional Gastrointestinal and Motility Disorders Research Enhancement Act.
-Most recently, Congresswoman Moore spoke out on behalf of the people affected by gastroparesis living in her district and across America, entering a statement in the US House of Representatives urging her colleagues to recognize August as National Gastroparesis Awareness Month in an effort to improve our understanding and awareness of this condition, as well as support increased research for effective treatments of people affected by the condition.
+Most recently, Congresswoman Moore spoke out on behalf of the people affected by gastroparesis living in her district and across America, entering a Statement for the Congressional Record in the US House of Representatives urging her colleagues to recognize August as National Gastroparesis Awareness Month in an effort to improve our understanding and awareness of this condition, as well as support increased research for effective treatments of people affected by the condition.

 2015: HOUSE OF REPRESENTATIVES BILL 2311